 Students meet with a learning specialist in a ratio of two to one daily to focus on using learned compensatory strategies which will help them meet academic success.
 The support will emphasize practicing the strategies learned using the students' curriculum.
-Students continue to build on the process of identifying and understanding their own learning difference, fostering self- advocacy skills, to allow them to become as independent of a learner as possible. style and strengths.
-Test taking strategies for taking standardized tests such as the SAT's are identified.
+Students continue to build on the process of identifying and understanding their own learning difference, fostering self- advocacy skills, to allow them to become as independent of a learner as possible.
 This is a pass/fail course.